top ten ways families can support their incarcerated loved ones

-His father came to tell us that he was sentenced to ten years in State prison for attempted murder.
+Then one day, Bobby's father came to tell us that he was sentenced to ten years in State prison for attempted murder.
 He would be paroled in eight and half years.
 Life at the construction sites weren’t the same without Bobby.
 The plumber that replaced Bobby was the furthest thing from a Viking.
-He more accurately resemlbed a dumpling.
+He more accurately resembled a dumpling.
 He was short, fat, fearful and clumsy.

 Years passed and as I was graduating college, Bobby being paroled from the New Jersey State prison system.
 He returned to work, still looking like a Viking, but rarely spoke.
 I wondered if something terrible had happened to him while inside prison but didn’t ask.
 He was quiet before he went to prison, but now he was utterly silent.
 He still threw 300 lb cast iron radiators across the room like children’s toys and destroyed many a bathroom with his Thor-like sledgehammer, but the dude kept completely to himself.

 After six months passed, I was helping Bobby haul his tools to his truck when he asked me, “Ya’ know what the worst thing about prison was?”
 I paused and kept quiet.
-This time I was afraid of Bobby.
 A million thoughts raced through my mind of what he could have gone through, but I didn’t share a single one.
 I kept quiet.